ryanmcdermott/clean-code-javascript/README.md

 ## **Objects and Data Structures**
 ### Use getters and setters
-JavaScript doesn't have interfaces or types so it is very hard to enforce this pattern, because we don't have keywords like `public` and `private`.
-As it is, using getters and setters to access data on objects is far better than simply looking for a property on an object.
+Using getters and setters to access data on objects could be better than simply looking for a property on an object.
 "Why?" you might ask.
 Well, here's an unorganized list of reasons why: